Strawberry Glazed Salmon

-Preheat oven to 425 degrees.
-Line [easyazon_link identifier="B019ZDZIM2" locale="US" tag="thskchcaba-20"]baking sheet [/easyazon_link] (I used a quarter sized rimmed baking sheet) with [easyazon_link identifier="B016E3W92I" locale="US" tag="thskchcaba-20"]non-stick foil[/easyazon_link] and place salmon a couple inches apart.
+- Preheat oven to 425 degrees.
+Line a baking sheet with non-stick foil and place salmon fillets a couple of inches apart.
 Generously season with salt and pepper.

 - Turn on the broiler and brown for 1-2 minutes, watching carefully, until the glaze starts to bubble and brown.

-Remove from oven.
+- Remove from oven.
 Serve with the remaining strawberry sauce.